Leopold-D/bank-microservices-example/currencyconverter-microservice/README.md

 ## Notice

 - Endpoint is unsecured
-- Code should be optimised for prod
+- Code should be optimized for prod
 - This is a PoC !
 - Includes a daily buffer for rates as rate service updates once a day